Key takeaways:

 In general, your PSA level is considered “normal” if it’s less than 4 ng/mL.
 A PSA level higher than 4 ng/mL can be a sign of prostate cancer.
 But PSA can be elevated for other reasons, and you can have a normal PSA level and still have prostate cancer.
 So a PSA test alone can’t confirm prostate cancer.

-If your PSA level is elevated, your healthcare provider may recommend a prostate biopsy.
+If your PSA level is elevated, a healthcare professional may recommend a prostate biopsy.
 This involves taking a tissue sample of the prostate, usually with a needle.
 A biopsy is necessary to confirm a prostate cancer diagnosis in most cases.

 If a prostate biopsy shows cancer, a pathologist will classify the cancer cells according to how different they look from normal cells.
 This is called the tumor grade, or the Gleason score.
 In some cases, additional tests may be done on the DNA, or genetic material, of the cancer cells.